Nathaniel-Nemenzo/os/README.md

 3. Clean code

 ## What I Expect to Learn
-0. Vim motions (I will aim to primarily use Vim on this project)
+0. Rust
-1. Obviously Rust
+1. Operating systems
-2. Obviously operating systems